 Everyone is at risk of getting COVID-19.
 Older adults and people of any age with serious underlying medical conditions may be at higher risk for more severe illness.

 Most people with disabilities are not inherently at higher risk for becoming infected with or having severe illness from COVID-19.
 However, some people with disabilities might be at a higher risk of infection or severe illness because of underlying medical conditions.
 All people seem to be at higher risk of severe illness from COVID-19 if they have serious underlying chronic medical conditions like chronic lung disease, a serious heart condition, or a weakened immune system.
-Adults with disabilities are three times more likely than adults without disabilities to have heart disease, stroke, diabetes, or cancer than adults without disabilities (CDC.gov Opens a new window).
+According to the CDC, adults with disabilities are three times more likely than adults without disabilities to have heart disease, stroke, diabetes, or cancer than adults without disabilities.

 If you have one of the disability types listed below, you might be at increased risk of becoming infected.
 You should discuss your risk of illness with your healthcare provider.

-For more information, refer to CDC’s information on COVID-19 and people with disabilities Opens a new window.
+For more information, refer to CDC’s information on COVID-19 and people with disabilities.

-If you or someone you care for are at higher risk of getting very sick from COVID-19, take steps to prevent getting sick Opens a new window.
+If you or someone you care for are at higher risk of getting very sick from COVID-19, take steps to prevent getting sick (as outlined above in “Ways to Slow the Spread”).
 In addition to practicing everyday preventive actions, people with disabilities who have direct support providers can help protect themselves from respiratory illness in the following ways:

-- Wash their hands when they enter your home and before and after touching you (e.g., dressing, transferring, personal hygiene activities, food prep, etc.), or when changing linens or doing laundry.
+- Wash their hands when they enter your home and before and after touching you (e.g., personal care activities, food prep, etc.), or when changing linens or doing laundry.

 There are some additional things people with disabilities can do to prepare during the COVID-19 outbreak:

-Plan what you will do if you or your direct support provider gets sick.
+- Plan what you will do if you or your direct support provider gets sick.
 Create a contact list of family, friends, neighbors and local service agencies that can provide support in case you or your direct support provider becomes ill or unavailable.

 - Plain Language Information on COVID-19 from the Self Advocacy Resource and Technical Assistance Center designed by and for people with developmental disabilities (available in 11 languages).
-English PDF Opens a new window / Spanish PDF Opens a new window
+English PDF / Spanish PDF

 This information is constantly evolving.
 Please check back for updates periodically.
 If you have found additional COVID-19 resources that you find helpful, please contact us.